Celebrating the month of May

 On the same day, at Combe Martin in Devon, there’s usually another extraordinary event.
 The Hunting of the Earl of Rone began in the early 1600s and was revived in the 1970s.
 The ‘earl’ is hunted throughout the weekend before being found on Monday.
 He’s then paraded through the village and down to the beach with costumed dancers, musicians and grenadiers.
 On the way there are several pauses while the earl is shot but then revived by another character, the Hobby Horse.
 Eventually they reach the sea where he is shot one final time and thrown in the water.

-From hawthorn gathering to horses galloping, and crowning royals to cheese rolling, May Day is normally one of the liveliest dates in the country’s calendar.
-We hope they return as joyful and vibrant as ever in 2021.
+From hawthorn gathering to horses galloping, and crowning royals to cheese rolling, May Day is one of the liveliest dates in the country’s calendar.